Aluulu/obsidian-vault/Callum's Vault/Software/Nginx.md

 ## Restart the Nginx service

 Restart the service by entering the following command.
-This should be ran anytime ***Nginx*** change has been made:
+This should be ran ***anytime Nginx*** change has been made:

 ```Shell
 sudo systemctl restart nginx
 ```

+Your domain should now be publicly accessible via a reverse proxy.
 # Setting up HTTPS with LetsEncrypt/Certbot

 ## Installing Certbot and the Nginx package